cipodrew/shadowbox/README.md

 add -d to the run command to launch the container in detached mode. open browser on localhost 4000

-Docker images assumes you are using the SSR target (with node)
+Docker image assumes you are using the SSR target (with node)

 ## Installing dependecies (embedded portion)
 see [embedded/README.md](./embedded/README.md)